OmarYoussefElgoerany/ERP-System-Feature/README.md

 Brief description of the project.

 ## Overview
+"Developed a module for an ERP system in C# that includes pagination, CRUD (Create, Read, Update, Delete) operations, searching, and sorting features, enhancing the system's functionality and usability."
 This project is built using Angular for the front end and ASP.NET Core for the back end, following the n-tier architecture.
 The backend implements the repository pattern and unit of work pattern in the data access layer,